What next for Chelsea loanee Gallagher after catching Tuchel & Southgate's eye at Crystal Palace?

 That summer of 2020, though, was the first time that Gallagher had lost control of his own career path, having previously first chosen to join Charlton Athletic ahead of the 2019-20 campaign.

-He quickly became the Addicks' star player, but he would ruthlessly switch clubs to one higher up the league in Swansea City in the January window and opted for Swansea City, rejecting bids from Burnley and Norwich City in the process.
+He quickly became the Addicks' star player, but he would ruthlessly switch clubs to one higher up the league in the January window, opting for Swansea City after rejecting bids from Burnley and Norwich City in the process.

 "I think he would have kept Charlton up, he is that good," former Charlton and Chelsea defender Scott Minto told GOAL.
 "I spoke to the manager, Lee Bowyer, about him that season and he said ‘he loves, a tackle, box-to-box and he can score a goal’.
 I said ‘he sounds like a young Bowyer!’